- Elevation: 2,877 m (9,439 ft)

-This dormant peak is close to the pleasant tourist town of Bukittinggi.
+This dormant peak is close to the pleasant tourist town of Bukittinggi and the huge Lake Maninjau.
 Along with neighbouring Gunung Marapi, it dominates the landscape south of the town.
-Singgalang is a twin volcano with the lower yet volcanically active Gunung Tandikat.
+Singgalang is a twin volcano with the lower yet volcanically active Gunung Tandikat (2,438 m) and could be considered as Sumatra’s version of Gede-Pangrango.
 The mountain can be climbed from several places: Pakan Sinayan, Koto Tuo, Balingka and Pandai Sikat.
-Although approaches from the west offer views of nearby Lake Maninjau, the eastern approach from Pandai Sikat is by far the most popular and is just 15 minutes by public transport from Bukittinggi.
+Although approaches from the west supposedly offer views of nearby Lake Maninjau, the eastern approach from Pandai Sikat is by far the most popular and is just 15 minutes by public transport from Bukittinggi.
 Pandia Sikat itself is famous weaving and woodcarving village currently illustrated on the 5,000 Rupiah banknote.
 Unlike for neighbouring Mount Marapi, finding a guide in Bukittinggi is remarkably difficult – far fewer locals have climbed this mountain and barely any tourists trek to the top.
 In any case, the agents in Bukittinggi charge a bit more than is reasonable – the money then gets split between several people.
-The best thing to do is head to Pandai Sikat where there is new tourist information kiosk, or better still contact the excellent guide Dedi listed in our guides page.
+The best thing to do is head to Pandai Sikat where there is new tourist information kiosk.

 From Kotobaru on the main road heading south of Bukittinggi, follow the sign to Pandai Sikat and continue along the narrowing road and stop in Pandai Sikat opposite the beautiful and private traditional Minangkabau house with a lilly pond in front.
 On the opposite side of the road from the house is the small tourist information kiosk where you ask for help finding a guide.
 The road towards the starting point goes past the house and up the hillside towards several television transmitter masts.
 Walk up the road for about 5 minutes to the ojek post and take an ojek up to the starting point to avoid around 500m unnecessary elevation gain.
 You may be asked to stop at an information and registration post about one third of the way up the road and sign a guest book and pay Rp 10,000 to climb the mountain.
 The road gets rough but a ojek can get as far as the final TV mast at 1,575m.
 It takes 4-5 hours to reach the summit and 3 hours to descend the same way.